Self-propelled barge T-36

 The self-propelled barge T-36 was a Soviet barge of the Project 306 type.
-Its waterline length is 17.3 m, width is 3.6 m, depth is 2 m, draft is 1.2 m.
-Tonnage is 100 tons, barge has two engines, speed is 9 knots.
-The barge is known for drifting 49 days across the North Pacific Ocean in 1960, after being disabled, with all sailors on board surviving the journey by rationing a three-day's supply of food.
+The barge is known for drifting 49 days across the North Pacific Ocean in 1960 after being disabled, with all sailors on board surviving the journey by rationing three days' supply of food.

 Background

-In December 1959, all six of the self-propelled barges attached to the garrison of the Iturup island, were beached in order to wait out the period of winter storms and perform planned repairs.
-Ten-day emergency rations that were normally stored aboard, were sent to the depot.
-Shortly before January 17, 1960 the command had been alerted of a final supply ship's late arrival, and two of the six barges were dragged back to the water.
-Both received 1.5 tonnes of diesel fuel and, on January 15, a three-day supplies of water and food.
-Both, T-36 and T-97, were moored to a floating barrel approximately 500 feet offshore.
+The Soviet military maintained a garrison on the island of Iturup in the Kuril Islands.
+In December 1959, all six of the self-propelled barges attached to the garrison were beached to wait out the period of winter storms and to perform planned repairs.
+Ten-day emergency rations that were normally stored aboard were removed and sent to the depot.

+Shortly before January 17, 1960, the command was alerted of a final supply ship's late arrival.
+Two of the six barges, T-36 and T-97, were dragged back to the water.
+Each barge received 1.5 tonnes of diesel fuel and, on January 15, a three-day supply of water and food.
+They were moored to a floating barrel approximately 500 feet offshore.

+The T-36 had a waterline length of 17.3 m.
+Its width was 3.6 m, its depth 2 m, its draft 1.2 m.
+It had two engines, speed of 9 knots, and tonnage of 100 tons.
+The crew consisted of 21-year-old Tatar Junior Sergeant Askhat Ziganshin, 22-year-old Russian Private Ivan Fedotov, and two 20-year-old Ukrainians: Private Philip Poplavsky and Private Anatoly Kryuchkovsky.

+Storm

+Shortly after midnight on January 17, 1960, the barges were hit by a severe storm, accompanied with hurricane-force winds.
+The tackle was torn, and the crew started the barge's engines in an attempt to stay away from the rocks.
+Weighing anchor away from the shore proved impossible due to poor visibility and strong winds.
+After 40 to 50 minutes the wind pushed the barge too close to the shore, so the engines were started again in order to navigate further away from it.
+This sequence repeated a few more times.
+The sailors continued fighting with the storm for over 10 hours.